 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students should expect to work through a topic per week by the due date provided on the Activity Planner.

-Students are required to complete 1 assignment and weekly quizzes for this course plus set aside time to study for the exam.
+Students are required to complete 1 assignment for this course plus set aside time to study for the exam.

 Learning Activities SummaryTopic 1 - Identifying SMSF Strategic Advice opportunities